 Create A Collaborative And Inclusive Workplace

 Encouraging open communication among colleagues is another way companies can create an environment that’s more inclusive of multiple generations.
 They might offer a variety of different mediums through which coworkers can connect and communicate.
-They might also promote intergenerational teamwork, providing opportunities for employees of different ages to collaborate on projects together and learn from each other.
+They might also promote intergenerational teamwork, providing opportunities for young people and older employees to collaborate on projects together and learn from each other.

 Recognize And Reward Their Unique Contributions